About Bath, Maine

 Safety for our guests and ourselves has always been paramount and the threat of Covid-19 makes this even more relevant.
 We have always had high standards in providing exceptionally clean accommodations and common areas, and we will enhance on these standards with additional guidelines.
 Our commitment is to strive for a healthy environment for our guests and ourselves.
 If for any reason we are not able to meet this commitment, we will not put anyone in jeopardy and will contact guests with reservations of changes that may be needed.

-We will announce our reopening date based on how the situation progresses.
+We are open and may adjust dates based on how the situation progresses.
 We will reduce the number of rooms available to provide better social distancing and provide more time for us to do enhanced cleaning.
-We will follow all state requirements and will ask our guests to do the same.
+We will follow all state requirements and will require our guests to do the same.

-Reservations must be made at least one day in advance by phone or online once we open with the acceptance of all safety protocols.
+Reservations must be made at least one day in advance by phone or online with the acceptance of all safety protocols.
 Any final payments will be made to the credit card on file.

-Prior to arrival, guests will need to certify they are a Maine resident, or they have completed the 14-day quarantine requirement in Maine.
+Prior to arrival, guests will need to certify they meet the state requirements for lodging in Maine.
 We reserve the right to cancel a reservation if a guest is unable to provide this information for anyone in the group.
 Guests should cancel for a full refund if any of the following applies to anyone in their group:

 - They have had contact with anyone confirmed COVID-19 in the last 14 days of their scheduled arrival.